Portkey-Wallet/assets/README.md

 └── ...
 ```

-## Contribution
+## How to add symbol icons

-If you would like to contribute to this repository by adding more Symbol icons or improving the existing ones, please follow these steps:
+If you want to add new symbol icons or improve existing icons, please follow these steps:

 1. Fork this repository.
 2. Create a new branch for your changes.